History of the Garden

 Takumi developed and manufactured this sculpture using a 3D photogrammetry model created by the Hunt Museum Volunteer Digitisation Group and rendered with help from MONARÚ.
 The Beaked Flagon complements existing sculpture Olmec Man which was designed by ARUP and produced by Monarù, financed by a grant from ESB.

-The latest addition to the Hunt Museum in a Garden was installed on Wednesday, 7th June 2023.
-The Dodecahedron Sculpture continues the tradition of partnering with local businesses to bring to fruition new sculptures in the garden.
 This striking piece, a permanent feature in the Museum in a Garden, was designed and fabricated by Kirby Group Engineering.
 Impressed by the Etruscan Jug Sculpture produced by Takumi Precision Engineering, Kirby Group approached the museum From concept to realisation, the project took approximately eight months.

 The sculpture is a representation of the Dodecahedron (pictured below), an object from the Hunt Museum Collection.
 Dodecahedrons are somewhat shrouded in mystery.
 There is a lack of agreement in terms of their use.
 Several theories have been put forth as to their use: a measuring device, a religious artefact, a candlestick holder, even children’s toys.